- Adding payments

 - You now see a list of all payments that still need to be offset

-- Payments that customers have made but have not yet been assigned to invoices
+- Payments that customers have made but haven't yet been assigned to invoices

-- Credit invoices (refunds) that have not yet been used
+- Credit invoices (refunds) that haven't been used yet

 - The amount that still needs to be offset